 elevate the work of leadership to a level of holiness.
 Sacred partnerships recognize

 each of us as individuals and our desire to inspire sacred action in our communities.

 Sacred partnerships are built and nurtured through the Jewish values of mutual

 respect, trust, honesty, listening and communication, transparency, confidentiality,

-flexibility, and reflection.
+flexibility, reflection, empathy, and vulnerability.

 On the surface this definition may appear as a series of simple words, but sacred partnerships don’t just happen.
 These critical relationships with other leaders in your congregation must be built – with intentionality, attention, and constant care.
 Realizing them requires a true commitment to the Jewish values in the definition, as well as continual nurturing.
 Although cultivating sacred partnerships may not be easy, doing so is critical to the health of your congregation and is one of the eight principles that drive strong congregations.